-- Have access to the Safeguarding statement, policy and other associated documents. - Be made aware of College's responsibility to safeguard children. - Have access to appropriate signposting for support e.g. Domestic Abuse.
+• Have access to the Safeguarding statement, policy and other associated documents.

+- Be made aware of school's responsibility to safeguard children. - Have access to appropriate signposting for support for both their child and the family.

 6.0 Roles and Responsibilities